 Unitaid and EGPAF are collaborating on a project, running 2015-2019, that expands access to affordable and effective testing of infants exposed to HIV.
 Treating these babies as soon after birth as possible greatly improves their chances of long-term survival.
 This project aims to reduce the time from sample to results to no more than two days.

 Together for a therapeutic network hospital solidarity (ESTHER) was an international network for the improvement of health services in Africa and Asia.
 It worked in 18 countries supported by a European network of offices and laboratories.
 On 31 December 2014 ESTHER was merged into Expertise France, a French agency delivering technical advice.

-Unitaid and FIND are working together to fight hepatitis C and malaria.
-The hepatitis C project, (2016-2019), is improving screening and diagnostic tools in seven countries, particularly for HIV-positive patients.
-The malaria project, (2013-2017), is establishing sustainable quality-control standards for rapid diagnostic tests (RDTs) in malaria-endemic countries.
+Unitaid and FIND are working together to fight hepatitis C, malaria and tuberculosis (TB).
+The hepatitis C project (2016–2020), is improving screening and diagnostic tools in four countries, particularly for HIV-positive patients.
+The TB project is supporting the global adoption of commercial, targeted next-generation sequencing (NGS) for affordable, scalable and rapid TB drug-susceptibility testing.
+The malaria project, (2013–2017), established sustainable quality-control standards for rapid diagnostic tests (RDTs) in malaria-endemic countries.

 The Foundation for Scientific and Technological Development in Health (Fiotec) provides logistical, administrative and financial support to the Oswaldo Cruz Foundation (Fiocruz), one of the world’s main public health research institutions.
 Fiocruz was founded in 1900 by Dr. Oswaldo Cruz, a noted physician and epidemiologist, and today is affiliated with the Brazilian Ministry of Health.
 Based in Rio de Janeiro, Fiocruz is active in a wide spectrum of health-related areas, including drug and vaccine development.